Segmented GRAND: Complexity Reduction through Sub-Pattern Combination: Near-ML Ordering of Error Patterns with Logistic Weight

 \section{Near-ML Ordering of Error Patterns with Logistic Weight}

-In this section, we investigate analytically how the error patterns in the ascending order of the logistic weight can follow closely the maximum likelihood order over the AWGN channel.
-The analysis is based on an assumption made for ORBGRAND \cite{duffy-orbgrand2}, which is in disagreement with the Gaussian distribution in AWGN channel.
-This assumption is also a basis to devise a similar approach for combining the sub-patterns in the segmented GRAND in Section \ref{sec:comb_patterns}.
+In this section, we investigate analytically how the error patterns in the ascending order of the logistic weight can closely follow the maximum likelihood order over the AWGN channel.
+The analysis is based on an assumption made for ORBGRAND \cite{duffy-orbgrand2}, which is in disagreement with the Gaussian distribution in the AWGN channel.
+This assumption is also a basis for devising a similar approach for combining the sub-patterns in the segmented ORBGRAND in Section \ref{sec:comb_patterns}.

 \begin{assumption} We assume that the ordered sequence of $|r_i|,i=1,2,\dots,n$ as

 are placed equidistantly.
 That is, Additionally, for some $\rho\geq0$, we define

 \end{assumption} Now, let us get back to the Euclidean distance.
 The squared Euclidean distance (SED) as a function of $\bz$ denoted by $d^2_E(\bz)$ is